svrooij/rest-api-filter-fields/rest-api-filter-fields/readme.txt

 so please create an issue (or a pull request with a fix) there.

 == Changelog ==

+= 1.0.8 =
+* Final version before being archived.
+* This update will **disable** the functionality in wordpress 5.0 and above and show a message in the admin dashboard.

 = 1.0.7 =
 * Filter fields enabled on users [Issue #9](https://github.com/svrooij/rest-api-filter-fields/issues/9)